KATRIN-Experiment/Kassiopeia/source/configuration.rst

 some initialization time to compute the source points.
 Depending on the simulation, the overall computation time could be lower when using the integrating solver instead.

+Also, please note that only three KGeoBag shapes can be used to create electromagnets: cylinder surface, cylinder tube space, and rod space.

 A complete list and set of examples of the XML bindings for magnetic fields can be found in the file ``$KASPERSYS/config/KEMField/Complete/MagneticFields.xml`` (see :gh-code:`KEMField/Source/XML/Complete/MagneticFields.xml`.)